In social work, nobody goes alone, and we recognize that our students will need help along their journey.

 For prospective and newly admitted students

-Scheduling visits, navigating the admissions process, writing your personal statement and finding an apartment can be hectic and trying.
+Scheduling visits, navigating the admissions process, writing your professional statement of intent and finding an apartment can be hectic and trying.
 But through the Office of Student Success, you can square everything away with the help of a wide range of services that include:

 - Discovery Days and open houses that provide a firsthand experience of what our programs are all about

-- Student success advisers who remain in your corner from the moment you express interest in one of our programs throughout your academic journey
+- Student success staff who remain in your corner from the moment you express interest in one of our programs throughout your academic journey

-- B.S.W. and M.S.W. peer mentors who can provide guidance and answer questions as only a current student can
+- Peer mentors who can provide guidance and answer questions as only a current student can

 - Assistance to incoming students to aid with a successful transition to the social work program and the community